Antoine Bourges

+Early life

-Originally from Paris, he moved to Canada as a teenager to play ice hockey; after failing to make the National Hockey League, he studied film at the University of British Columbia and York University.
+Bourges was originally from Paris, he moved to Canada as a teenager to play ice hockey; after failing to make the National Hockey League, he studied film at the University of British Columbia and York University.
 He remains based in Vancouver as a professor in the film program at UBC.
 He made a number of short films prior to East Hastings Pharmacy; the most noted of these, Woman Waiting, premiered at the 2010 Toronto International Film Festival, and was screened at the 2011 Berlin International Film Festival.

 His newest film, Concrete Valley, premiered in the Wavelengths program at the 2022 Toronto International Film Festival.
 It is also slated to screen at the 73rd Berlin Film Festival on 21 February 2023.